lionel-lawrence/lionel-lawrence/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on applications in Consumer Spending & Payment systems
+- 🔭 I’m currently working on LLM applications in AI Agent for Risk Managers, and other applications in Consumer Spending & Payment systems
-- 👯 I’m looking to collaborate on building applications for FinTech
+- 👯 I’m looking to collaborate on building LLM and AI applications for FinTech
-- 💬 Ask me about: Use-cases involving Analytics, Machine Learning & Banking
+- 💬 Ask me about: Use-cases involving LLM, Analytics, Machine Learning & Banking
 - 📫 How to reach me: lionel2997@gmail.com

 <br />